How To Write A Book – The Ultimate Guide

 To make your guiding light as bright as it can be, you want to get to a point where you can answer this question in two to three sentences.
 Sounds easy.
 It’s not.

 If you’ve already done that, you can skip ahead.
 Otherwise, it’s time for some brainstorming.
 Fiction writers can generate ideas with the help of:

 - Writing prompts, which you can find in prompt books or just by Googling “writing prompts.”
 You can also have them delivered to your inbox regularly when you sign up for the Dabble newsletter at the bottom of this page.

 - Inspiration from your own life.
 Ask yourself, “What if?”
 What if you’d taken that job in Atlanta?
 What if you found out your high school crush had always been in love with you?
-Or what if your reality was someone else’s science experiment?
+What if your reality was someone else’s science experiment?

 - Strangers.
 Eavesdrop, imagine backstories for people in magazines, or research a location that interests you and invent characters who would live there.
 Go to an antique store or estate sale and ask yourself questions about the person who owned that Predator statue made of car parts.

 - Music.
 Listen to the songs that elicit the strongest emotional response from you.
 What is it about those songs?
 What stories do they make you imagine?